fesaza/clean-duplicate-files/README.md

 # clean-duplicate-files
 Allows to Delete duplicates files by name and size using .netcore

-Go to cleanduplicatephotos/program.cs file and change `ImageExtensions` and `rootFolder`
+Go to cleanduplicatephotos/program.cs file and change `ImageExtensions` and `rootFolder` variables

 Run `dotnet build` and `dotnet run` or open with Visual Studio